espebra/filebin2/README.md

 #### `--manual-approval` (default: not set)

-If this argument is set, then an administrator needs to manually approve new bins before files and archives can be downloaded.
+If this argument is set, then the administrator needs to manually approve new bins before files and archives can be downloaded.
 Bin and file operations except downloading are accepted while a bin is pending approval.
 This is a mechanism added to limit abuse.

 The API request used to approve a bin is an authenticated `PUT /admin/approve/{bin}`